Is Heart Failure?

 treatment.
 Early treatment increases your chances of long-term recovery with

 fewer complications.
 Call your doctor right away if you’re having any symptoms

 - sudden weight gain

-- loss of appetite
+- a loss of appetite

-- coughing (sometimes with phlegm)
+- persistent coughing

 - irregular pulse